A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Acknowledgements

 \section{Acknowledgements}

-The manuscript was reviewed and approved for publication by an officer of the National Institute of Diabetes and Digestive and Kidney Diseases.
-Data reported herein were supplied by the USRDS.
-Interpretation and reporting of these data are the responsibility of the authors and in no way should be seen as official policy or interpretation of the US government.
-Marc A. Suchard's work is partially supported through the National Institute of Health grant U19 AI 135995.
-The research of Gang Li was partly supported by National Institute of Health Grants P30 CA-16042, UL1TR000124-02, and P50 CA211015.
+{ We thank the referees and the editor for their helpful comments that improved the presentation of the article}.
+Marc A. Suchard's work is partially supported through the National Institutes of Health grant U19 AI 135995. {Jenny I. Shen's work is partly supported through the National Institutes of Health grant K23DK103972.} The research of Gang Li was partly supported by National Institutes of Health Grants P30 CA-16042, UL1TR000124-02, and P50 CA211015.

 \begin{appendix}